ekopen/market_data_stream/Notes.md

-# Potential Issues
-Here are some issues I have diagnosed but not figured out how to fix:
-1. The transfer between hot and warm has an irregular rate per batch.
-This could be due to some bottle neck in the code.
-It cold also be due to Binance or Finhub having some sort of batching system.
-2. no data to fetch error in warm to cold?
-3. TIMEZONE ISSUE!

-# Improvement Ideas

 # Standout Engineering Features
 1. Modularity.
 We can use whatever technology we want for the storage tables and this code can adapt